EPIC-guide/epic-guide.github.io/_tools/compute_storage.md

 	Read also the following information on train sessions [here](https://docs.run.ai/Researcher/Walkthroughs/walkthrough-train/).

 2. **Interactive (i.e. Build):** The interactive/build mode will only be available to you for 12 hours and there is a limited count per lab.
+The GPU limit for the interactive mode is 1.
 This is perfect for interactive sessions such as bash or Jupyter notebooks that require some temporary GPU access.
 Read the following information on build sessions [here](https://docs.run.ai/Researcher/Walkthroughs/walkthrough-build/).

 While these modes have different implications, they can be run the same way:
 1. **Write a Dockerfile to create an image.** You can imagine this image as a snapshot of a virtual machine environment.
 It helps with two things: